compleatang/site/_posts/2011-04-18-for-business-or-for-pleasure-which-is-aid.md

 ---

 layout: post
-title: For Business or for Pleasure: Which is Aid?
+title: "For Business or for Pleasure: Which is Aid?"
 published: true
 comments: true
 meta: true